formkiq/formkiq-client-sdk-python/docs/RulesetsApi.md

 Update Rule

-Update Rule; ONLY available with FormKiQ Enterprise
+Update Rule; available as an Add-On Module

 ### Example